Whoever wins in November will have to face pressures to trim defense, despite Iraq and Afghanistan

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Next President Likely To Weigh Defense Cuts".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Next President Likely To Weigh Defense Cuts".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.